reloadedhead/weather-app/front/README.md

+# Weather App Front End

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It implements [MaterialUI](https://http://material-ui.com) design framework and consumes [OpenWeatherMap](https://openweathermap.org/api) API if no custom endpoints are passed as eviroment variables.

+## Design
+* This app is design with an **offline-first** approach.
+A custom service worker is implemented for offline use and increased performance.
+This service worker caches static resources as JavaScript chunks and CSS files for quick loading.
+It also caches API requests for 15 minutes (asuming weather doesn't change in a 15 minute window 😅, this can be changed).
+It also allows the user to install the app in mobile or compatible desktop browsers such as Firefox or every Chromium-based browser.
+* The weather component is lazy loaded, allowing the app to load first the AppShell (JS and CSS for layout and header).
+* It uses TypeScript for development because although non-typed languages are agile, they can get real messy.
+* It follows state-of-the-art React design patterns, such as stateless Functional Components and Context Providers with custom hooks.
+Centralized stores like Redux can be useful in big apps, not quite handy in small concepts.

+## Libraries used
+Some helpful libraries are used in this project, mainly to reduce boilerplate.
+* Axios: Promise based HTTP client for the browser and node.js.
+Provides nice interfaces for error handling and request interceptors.
+* React-Testing-Library: for testing purposes.
+* date-fns: Date object toolbox.
+* React-Router: render components via custom routes.
+Useful with lazy loading.
+* React-Use-Is-Online: Nice hook for online/offline checks.
+(Side note: this is not ideal.
+This hook make use of navigator.isOnLine).
+* React-Error-Boundary: Reduces boilerplate for Error Boundaries.
+* react-i18n: localization.
+* Eslint, Prettier and Husky: tools for project organization and code look.

+## How to try
+Run `yarn install` or `npm i` to install dependencies, `yarn build` or `npm build` to build the front-end and `yarn serve` or `npm serve` to serve the project on `localhost:4000`.

 ## Available Scripts

 In the project directory, you can run:

-### `yarn start`
+* `yarn start`

-Runs the app in the development mode.<br />
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `yarn test`
+* `yarn test`

-Launches the test runner in the interactive watch mode.<br />
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `yarn build`
+* `yarn build`

-Builds the app for production to the `build` folder.<br />
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+* `build-sw and clean-cra-sw`
+This scripts are used to build the custom service worker under ### `sw-custom.js` for SW design and `sw-buid,js` node script, and removing CRA sw.

-### `yarn eject`
+*  `yarn serve`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+Serves the built project under `/build` directory on port 4000.

-## Learn More
+## Notes

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).
+* This app has 5 cities hard-coded.
+This is clearly **bad design**, only for demo purposes and should never get to production.
+* It uses the browser's Geolocation API to get the user's current location to fetch weather.
+This should be prompted before firing up the browser's prompt.
+Browsers like Safari have this feature turned off by default.
+* A ready-to-ship app should have a mechanism to warn the user a new service worker has been activated and new features are ready.
+See `/serviceWorker.ts` file.
+* There are two extremely simple tests, as this is a simple demo.
+* OpenWeatherMap's AppID is also hard-coded and also **bad design**.
+This is only for testing purposes and hashes such as keys, IDs or tokens should **never** be versioned.